PiSupply/Media-Center-HAT/Hardware/README.md

     * **2-4** Internal IR LED
     * **4-6** External IR LED
 * **J4** ID EEPROM write protect disable jumper.
 Short to write to EEPROM.
 * **J5** Backlight control GPIO selection jumper, GPIO18(PI12) or GPIO12(PI32).
-The GPIO controlling the backlight defaults to GPIO12 so that the MCH can be used in conjuction with an audio board using I2S like in the case of JustBoom Audio, HiFiBerry, iQaudio, etc.
+The GPIO controlling the backlight defaults to GPIO12 so that the MCH can be used in conjunction with an audio board using I2S like in the case of JustBoom Audio, HiFiBerry, iQaudio, etc.
 * **J6** Change ID EEPROM address from 0x50 to 0x51.
 Short or install a 2 pin header with a jumper to change address to 0x51.

 ## Pinout